 Many forms of workplace learning tech suffer from a bit of an image problem within L&D. This isn’t surprising, as so many of us will have struggled to create engagement with a legacy of clunky, poorly designed LMSs, badly executed click-next e-learning and tedious virtual classroom training.

 However, the news from managers on this front is encouraging: 63% said that the workplace learning technologies used in their organisation offer an engaging and inspiring learning experience.

 This is surely testament to the good work L&D is doing to raise the reputation of learning tech internally, and the exciting range of tech options now being offered by many newer, disruptive suppliers.

 Despite the popularity of personal learning networks and social collaboration for learning across the L&D community, this hasn’t translated over into mainstream use for managers.
 Despite concerted efforts by L&D to implement and drive value from enterprise social networks, our research found that online groups and networks are least likely to be perceived as useful.

 Only 44% of managers find them useful, and 23% do not make use of them at all.

 There is still work to be done here, as online groups and networks are not currently seen by managers as a place they can go for learning.

 We’d love to know what you think about these findings.
 For learning leaders in particular, do the myths we’ve discussed strike a chord with you?

 For further analysis and discussion about managers’ perceptions of learning technologies, download your copy of Learning Technologies: What Managers Really Think.

-Listen to our podcast on the main findings, featuring a Q&A with Owen on the main findings, plus questions from the audience about the report, and check out our Storify coverage from the report launch.
+Listen to our Podcast on the main findings, featuring a Q&A with Owen on the main findings, plus questions from the audience about the report.

 Ger Driesen, Ger’s Learning Notes: #16 Learning Culture.
 Available at: www.anewspring.com/gers-learning-notes (21/11/2017).